Semiconcave functions in Alexandrov's geometry: Please deform an Alexandrov's space.

 Maybe a more interesting question is whether smoothing is unique up to a diffeomorphism.
 If the answer is positive it would imply in particular that any Riemannian manifold with curvature $\ge 1$ and $\diam>\tfrac\pi2$ is diffeomorphic(!) to the standard sphere, see \cite{grove:grove's-question} for details.
 Again, from Perelman's stability theorem (\cite{perelman:spaces2}), it follows that any two smoothings must be homeomorphic.
 In fact it seems likely that any two smoothings are PL-homeomorphic; see \cite[question 1.3]{kapovitch:stability} and discussion right before it.
 It seems that today there is no technique which might approach the general uniqueness problem (so maybe one should try to construct a counterexample).

 One may also ask similar questions in the collapsing case.
-In \cite{spher-susp-W} there were constructed Alexandrov's spaces with curvature $\ge1$ which can not be presented as a limit of an (even collapsing) sequence of Riemannian manifolds with curvature $\ge \kappa>\tfrac14$.
-In \cite{kapovitch:collapsing} there were found some lower bounds for codimension of collapse with arbitrary lower curvature bound to some special Alexandrov's spaces, see section~\ref{app-con-con} for more discussion.
+In \cite{spher-susp-W}, Petersen and Wilhelm constructed Alexandrov's spaces with curvature $\ge1$ which can not be presented as a limit of an (even collapsing) sequence of Riemannian manifolds with curvature $\ge \kappa>\tfrac14$.
+In \cite{kapovitch:collapsing}, Kapovitch found some lower bounds for codimension of collapse with arbitrary lower curvature bound to some special Alexandrov's spaces, see section~\ref{app-con-con} for more discussion.
 It is expected that the same spaces (for example, the spherical suspension over the Cayley plane) can not be approximated by sequence of Riemannian manifolds of any fixed dimension and any fixed lower curvature bound, but so far this question remains open.